Technology for meaningful activities

 Introduce new application (app) technology to a person with dementia by focusing on aspects that are likely to encourage their interest, such as family photographs, video calls with friends and family, music, games, or art applications.

-Review of the literature on the use of touchscreen technology by people with dementia and carers.
+This guidance is based on a review of the literature on the use of touchscreen technology by people with dementia and carers.

 Read more >